AthenaGaKill/Tripster-Coding-Ex/LetsDoThis.md

 implement this in a webpage.

+## Detention excercise

+Build an adressbook that can contain the adress of multiple people.
+These people have an name,adress,telephonenumber.
+However we also have Friends of which we might want to remember the birthday off.
+Both classes should implement a function print which shows all the properties of that object.
+You should be able to find a person by name.

 ## Excercise 34

 use the Document object to build a form that contains the following fields.
 Don't forget to check for the ready state before you start createing these elements.
 Otherwise the code might just fail because there is not document object present or no body object present.